Congress of Neurological Surgeons: Publications

 The official medical journal of the CNS is Neurosurgery.
-The CNS also produces Clinical Neurosurgery, Operative Neurosurgery, and Neurosurgery Open.
+The CNS also produces Clinical Neurosurgery, Operative Neurosurgery, and Neurosurgery Practice.
 Additionally, the CNS publishes CNS Quarterly, which updates members on various CNS activities including socio-economic and political activities of the organization on a quarterly basis.

 Neurosurgery provides a medium for the prompt publication of scientific articles dealing with clinical or experimental neurosurgery, reviews, and other information of interest to neurosurgeons.

 Operative Neurosurgery is focused on the technical aspects of the discipline featuring operative procedures, anatomy, instrumentation, devices, and technology.
 Operative Neurosurgery is the practical resource for material that connects the surgeon directly to the operating room.

 Clinical Neurosurgery, published annually as a supplement to Neurosurgery, is the official register of the CNS Annual Meeting.

-Neurosurgery Open is an online-only, fully Open Access publication with all content publishing under the Creative Commons Attribution CC-BY-NC-ND, unless an alternative is required by a funding body.
-Content published in Neurosurgery Open publishes on a rolling basis with issues closed quarterly.
-Neurosurgery Open provides an outlet for the publication of scientific papers dealing with clinical neurosurgery and experimental neurosurgery, such as case series, clinical studies and other information of interest to neurosurgeons.
+Neurosurgery Practice is an online-only, fully Open Access publication with all content publishing under the Creative Commons Attribution CC-BY-NC-ND, unless an alternative is required by a funding body.
+Content published in Neurosurgery Practice publishes on a rolling basis with issues closed quarterly.
+Neurosurgery Practice provides an outlet for the publication of scientific papers dealing with clinical neurosurgery and experimental neurosurgery, such as case series, clinical studies and other information of interest to neurosurgeons.